MikeBerry99/mikeberry-web/content/english/posts/post-2.md

 title: "Is DevOps Dead?"
 image: "images/post/devops-conference.jpg"
 author: "Mike Berry"
-date: 2022-11-09T00:00:00Z
+date: 2022-11-12T00:00:00Z
-description: "DevOps is not dead.
-Platform engineering is growing"
+description: "Is DevOps Dead?
+What is Platform Engineering?
+Can it improve developer experience, and will it replace DevOps?"
 categories: ["DevOps"]
-tags: ["Agile", "DevOps"]
+tags: ["Agile", "DevOps", "Platform Engineering"]
 featured: true
 ---